LeeDoYup/TGGNet-keras/README.md

 # TGNet-keras
-Author's implementation of TGNet: Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding.
+Author's implementation of TGNet.
 Our model has about **20 times smaller number of trainable parameters** than a recent state-of-the-are demand forecasting model, [STDN](https://github.com/tangxianfeng/STDN), and competitive or better performances on NYC datasets.
-We do **not** use external data, such as meteorological data, event information, traffic flow, or news, and only focus on efficient extraction of complex spatiotemporal features in past demand patterns.
+We do **not** use external data, such as meteorological data, event information, traffic flow, or news,
+and only focus on efficient extraction of complex spatiotemporal features in past demand patterns.

 If you want to combine external data sources in our model, you can do that.
 After a stack of layers, combine the feature maps by the same manner of drop-off volumes in this model.

-From ARIMA to STDN, they learn autoregressive model of ordered sequence and do **not** consider speicfic temporal contexts of forecasting target (because of stationary assumption).

-Our model not only learns autoregressive model of ordered sequence,
-but also learns temporal contexts explicitly.
+Our model not only learns autoregressive model of ordered sequence, but also **learns temporal contexts explicitly**.
 Finally, TGNet learns **conditional autoregressive model on temporal contexts** of forecasting-targtar time.
 The detail explanation is in our paper [(arxiv)](https://github.com/LeeDoYup)